gbgplc/loqate-verify-helmcharts/README.md

 _Our product is supported with the above versions of pre-requisites, any other versions of these pre-requisites are considered out of scope._

 ### Reference Data Storage

 The reference data is accessed using a Persistent Volume (PV).
 It is downloaded using the `installmanager` chart and accessed by the `spatial-api` chart.
 The provided yaml files mount a local volume and will need updating/replacing with the details of your PV.
 The `values.yaml` files for both charts have `storage` properties for configuring the PV.

-Currently, to store all the data you will need at least 250Gi of storage and downloading it will take 20-30 minutes.
+Currently, to store all the data you will need at least 250Gi of storage and downloading it will take several hours.

 These charts will work with any RWX (ReadWriteMany) Persistent Volume, but faster storage will produce better response times.